ams0/akdc/inner-loop/README.md

 Flags:
   -h, --help   help for cluster

-Use "kic cluster [command] --help" for more information about a command.
+Use "kic manage cluster [command] --help" for more information about a command.

 ```